Kennu76/GenomeInstitude/README.md

 First of all I started by searching how to implement an upload form in Elixir, this is the most difficult part so this will take some time.

+Tried using "csv" dependency but it did not work, "CSVLixir" dependency worked quite well!

+Trying to use "Rummage" dependency, not really working.
+Eventually I got it to work, a typical problem with open-source dependecies that are often updated :).